 – It’s as much about the where, as it is the what.
 So we’ve chosen beautiful places to sleep, rest, experience and escape to.

 – Walking in wild, scenic and beautiful places is what we do.
 Although we’ll also be taking a lake cruise & soaking in hot pools.
 There are some optional activities that aren’t included highlighted as “optional”.

 – With dinner every night (where included), we’ll feature a couple of bottles of local wine.
 Whilst we wouldn’t describe ourselves as connoisseurs, we love our local wines and enjoy sharing them with our guests in beautiful surrounds.

 Flights to New Zealand

-– This trip starts in Auckland and finishes in New Plymouth.
+– This trip starts and finishes in Auckland.
 Chat to our team for advice on best times to travel and routes to get here.